How to Find the Sweet Spot When Parents Disagree

 Parental disagreements are inevitable and often desirable.
 It is healthy for children to witness healthy disagreement and see their parents come to mutual agreement.
 Usually parents have different personalities, values, and discipline styles.
 Most certainly, they were raised in families with different family values, habits, rituals, and child discipline.
 Yet, we can do harm in how we act out our disagreements.
 Also, we may neglect to affirm what we do agree on.

-Ideas to Help with Parenting Differences
+Ideas to Help when Parents Disagree

 Establish Clear Expectations